MichaelHBaker/ecam_web/README.md

 ### What This Means

-The current application is essentially a **sophisticated energy data warehouse** with excellent:
+The current application is an energy data warehouse with:
 - Data organization and access control
 - Import/export capabilities
-- Multi-user collaboration features
+- Multi-user collaboration
 - Security and validation

-But it **cannot** currently:
+It cannot:
 - Answer questions about the data ("What's our average consumption?")
 - Show trends or patterns ("Is our energy use increasing?")
 - Calculate savings ("How much did we save?")